nelsonfigueroa/calculator/README.md

 # Calculator

 A front-end project to improve my javascript and CSS abilities.
-I attempted to resemble the MacOS calculator.
+I attempted to replicate the MacOS calculator.